 The `change` event of the new `Localization` facade only captures the settings that are changeable via said facade.
 However, if you are interested in the changes of the format settings, additionally use the `change` event of the `sap/base/i18n/Formatting` facade.

-Instead of the former APIs `onlocalizationChanged()` or `attachLocalizationChanged()`, see the following sample:
+Instead of the former APIs `onlocalizationChanged()` or `attachLocalizationChanged()`, see the following examples:

 ```